nicksarris/Google_ML/README.md

 ### The Numer.ai Hedge Fund

-Numerai is an AI-run, crowd-sourced hedge fund based in San Francisco.
+"Numerai is an AI-run, crowd-sourced hedge fund based in San Francisco.
 It was created by South African technologist Richard Craib in October 2015.
 Its primary competitors are other open source trading platforms mainly QuantConnect, Quantopian & WorldQuant.
-Every week, Numerai hosts a tournament in which data scientists submit their predictions in exchange for the potential to earn some amount of USD and a cryptocurrency called Numeraire.
+Every week, Numerai hosts a tournament in which data scientists submit their predictions in exchange for the potential to earn some amount of USD and a cryptocurrency called Numeraire."

 Team Name - N/A (N/A) <br />
 Link to Competition - https://numer.ai/rounds <br/>